From the cost to picking the right cow, breeding, calving, milking, and more learn the basics of keeping a family milk cow on the homestead.

 Drying Her Up

-About 2 months after your cow has her calf, you’re going to want to rebreed her for next year’s calf.
+About 2 months after your family milk cow has her calf, you’re going to want to rebreed her for next year’s calf.
 In order to keep her calving in the spring (instead of slowly migrating to a winter calving after a few years), you will want to aim to get her bred in her 2nd or 3rd heat cycle post-calving.

 If she was not bred on the ideal time table, you don’t have to dry her up on the same schedule as though breeding was successful.
 Some cows will dry themselves up, but it’s not likely with a dairy breed.
 About 80 days before she’s due to calf you will want to start drying her up so that you aren’t milking the calf’s colostrum and to allow her body to rest before the marathon of birth.